How to find a mentor: 5 approaches to find the right guidance

 Sending an introductory email is a great way to request or schedule an initial conversation, such as a face-to-face meeting.
 Make sure you express genuine interest in their work and thank them for considering your request for a conversation.

 2. Social media.
 Familiarise yourself with their posts, updates and articles on platforms like LinkedIn or Twitter.

 Show your mentor that you appreciate their thoughts and work by liking, commenting, sharing and retweeting.
 If they respond to your engagement, you can send them a personal message to schedule a meet.

-- In-person.
-The best way to approach a mentor is via face-to-face interaction.
-Your body language can go a long way in influencing how a mentor feels about getting into a relationship with you.
+3. In-person.
+The best way to approach a mentor is via face-to-face interaction (or via a video conferencing platform like Zoom or Skype if face-to-face isn’t possible due to COVID-19).
+Your body language can go a long way in influencing how a mentor feels about getting into a mentor relationship with you.

 Plus, in-person meetups are generally better for both parties to get to know each other, ask questions and discuss the expectations and desired outcomes of a potential mentoring relationship.